kunalvartak-sprk/interview_task_assignment/README.md

 1. Database Structure:

+note: Job are schedule based on utc time zone if you are using job Cofiguation project to insert the jobs and schedule
+	  it will convert the local IST Time to UTC and then it will store the details in table based on utc time zone

 	Total no of tables: 3
 	1. jobs          				:use to store the meta data of the job like.
 			1. id					:idenity autoincremented column.